 - A “senior year” or in-progress class schedule.

 - A curriculum synopsis of the courses which parallel the University of Nebraska core course requirements.
 The synopsis should include a brief descriptive paragraph of each of these courses.

-- Textbook information including titles and authors listed by course.
-Students who have taken courses in foreign language must include a description of how they learned the verbal component of the language (i.e. tutor, tapes).
-A placement exam will be required to show proficiency.
+- Students who have taken courses in foreign language must include a description of how they learned the verbal component of the language (i.e. tutor, tapes).
+A placement exam may be required to show proficiency.
 The homeschool administrator should also provide a detailed description of how the applicant fulfilled the natural science laboratory requirement.

 - The transcript should include an anticipated/final completion date as well as a signature of the administrator of grades.

 - Additional supporting documents may be requested by the University to assist officials in making an admission decision.